selgik/Automation-project/ways-to-distribute/how_to_py2app.md

 ```

 ### 3. Run setup.py file
-- On the terminal, type: python3 setup.py py2app
+- On the terminal, type: python3 -m setup.py py2app
 - As a result of this conversion, (1) dist folder and (2) build folder will be generated
   - Under the dist folder, you can check executable app